Information for Parents

 What Is Available for Students at the UCC?

 Any enrolled APU student is eligible for counseling services.
 All UCC services are confidential.
 Students are typically seen first during a scheduled intake session.
 At this time, their problems are explored and the intake counselor helps them decide what services might be most helpful to best meet their needs.
-Students needing continuing UCC services may receive up to ten individual sessions each academic year.
+The UCC employs a brief counseling model, which has been shown to be effective for many of the issues faced by college students and is, on average, four to six sessions in duration.
 For those who want or need longer-term services, we have many high-quality community referrals available.

 A student in crisis can come directly to the UCC and an assessment will be done as soon as possible.
 The counselor will provide immediate care and work with the student to form a plan to help him or her through this difficult time.